HEIG-AndreCosta/cordic/README.md

 vsim -do "do ../scripts/sim.do comb 0"

 # Architecture pipeline
-vsim -do "../scripts/sim.do pipeline 0"
+vsim -do "do ../scripts/sim.do pipeline 0"

 # Architecture séquentielle
-vsim -do "../scripts/sim.do sequential 0"
+vsim -do "do ../scripts/sim.do sequential 0"

 # Toutes les architectures
-vsim -do "../scripts/sim.do all"
+vsim -do "do ../scripts/sim.do all"

 ´´´